-Shareholders may suffer a loss on their investment if the Shares trade above or below the Trust's NAV per Share
+Shareholders may suffer a loss on their investment if the Shares trade above or below the Trust's NAV per Share.

-Historically, the Shares have traded at both premiums and discounts to the NAV per Share, which at times have been substantial.
-If the Shares trade on NYSE Arca in the future at a premium, investors who purchase Shares on NYSE Area will pay more for their Shares than investors who purchase Shares directly from Authorized Participants.
+If the Shares trade on NYSE Arca in the future at a premium, investors who purchase Shares on NYSE Arca will pay more for their Shares than investors who purchase Shares directly from Authorized Participants.
 In contrast, if the Shares trade on NYSE Arca in the future at a discount, investors who purchase Shares directly from Authorized Participants will pay more for their Shares than investors who purchase Shares on NYSE Arca.
-The premium or discount at which the Shares have traded has fluctuated over time.
-For example, from June 20, 2019 to June 30, 2024, the maximum premium of the closing price of the Shares quoted on OTCQX over the value of the Trust's NAV per Share was 956%, the average premium was 191%, the maximum discount of the closing price of the Shares quoted on OTCQX below the value of the Trust's NAV per Share was 60%, and the average discount was 24%.
-The closing price of the Shares, as quoted on OTCQX at 4:00 p.m., New York time, on each business day between June 20, 2019 and June 30, 2024, has been quoted at a discount on 771 days.
-As of June 28, 2024, the last business day of the period, the Trust's Shares were quoted on OTCQX at a discount of 1% to the Trust's NAV per Share.
 As a result, shareholders who purchase Shares on NYSE Arca at a premium may suffer a loss on their investment if they sell their Shares at a time when the premium has decreased from the premium at which they purchased the Shares even if the NAV per Share remains the same.
 Likewise, shareholders that purchase Shares directly from the Trust may suffer a loss on their investment if they sell their Shares at a time when the Shares are trading at a discount on NYSE Arca.
 Furthermore, shareholders may suffer a loss on their investment even if the NAV per Share increases because the decrease in any premium or increase in any discount may offset any increase in the NAV per Share.

-There is no guarantee that an active trading market for the Shares will develop.
+There is no guarantee that an active trading market for the Shares will continue to develop.

-Although an active market for the Shares had developed on OTCQX and the Shares have begun trading on NYSE Arca, there can be no assurance that an active trading market for the Shares will develop or, to the extent an active market does develop, be maintained or continue to develop on NYSE Arca.
+Although the Shares are trading on NYSE Arca, there can be no assurance that an active trading market for the Shares will develop or, to the extent an active market does develop, be maintained or continue to develop on NYSE Arca.
 In addition, NYSE Arca can halt the trading of the Shares at any time and for a variety of reasons.
 To the extent that NYSE Arca halts trading in the Shares, whether on a temporary or permanent basis, shareholders may not be able to buy or sell Shares, which could adversely affect the value of the Shares.
 If an active trading market for the Shares does not develop or continue to exist, the market prices and liquidity of the Shares may be adversely affected.